 Board members asking about AI are not usually asking about models.
 They are asking something that sounds like "are we keeping up" and something that sounds like "can you show me returns".
 Those are two different questions and they deserve two different answers.

-Our position at Accrual is that we have been doing AI-adjacent work since 2016, when we stood up the automation COE.
+Our position at Accrual Bank is that we have been doing AI-adjacent work since 2016, when we stood up the automation COE.
 Our 420 bots are, in a precise sense, automation that benefits from AI where AI is useful.
 Our code-generating agent for bot authoring is clearly AI.
 Our hybrid integration pattern uses machine learning to decide when to fall back from API to UI.
 None of that counted as AI when we built it.
 All of it counts as AI now.

 The first thing we told the board: "keeping up" is not a good framing.
 We are not behind.
 We have been incrementally investing for nearly a decade.
 The relevant question is what we do next.